Program overview

 Graduates of the Fine Arts Diploma program can pursue a variety of career paths in Canada, including:

-• Art Educator: Teach art techniques and concepts in schools or community programs, inspiring the next generation of artists.
+• Art Educator: Teach art in schools or community programs, sharing knowledge and skills with students of all ages.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.